 It would make it quite difficult for us to make a treatment plan for you if this happens.
 For correct diagnoses, the surgeon needs to see your scalp in its natural, existing state.
 After the consultation session, your hair will be shaved by a member of the team, and you’ll be ready for surgery.

 To Sum It Up

 A hair transplant journey is not as easy as it seems.
 Certainly, you’ve made a tough decision after a lot of deliberations.
 There are many people who might notice that you’ve had the surgery.
 They might even come up to you and ask about it.
 However, a lot of the discomfort around hair transplant stems from a feeling of certain shame and stigma associated with it.

 Losing your hair is a devastating experience.
 If nothing’s working, then a hair transplant offers a permanent, natural-looking solution.
 It is a kind of hair redistribution.
 There’s nothing artificial or fake about it.
 Therefore, you don’t have to feel like you have to hide it.

 You’ve invested in yourself, and it’s your body that you’ve made the decision for.
 Still, it is absolutely understandable if you feel more comfortable with a hair transplant without shaved hair since it will make things more discrete.

 Only it’s not always possible to have it.
-And there are many upsides of a shaved hair transplant in terms of the overall surgical results.
+And there are many upsides to shaving for a hair transplant in terms of the overall surgical results.
 It’s not possible to perform the extraction if your hair is long in the donor area.
 Moreover, poor visibility can impact the angling of the inserted hair follicles.
-Therefore, they might grow in a different direction to your natural hair, which will result in an uneven appearance.
+Therefore, they might grow in a different direction than your natural hair, which will result in an uneven appearance.